ale94mleon/moldrug/README.rst

 -----------

 **MolDrug** is a python package for lead generation and optimization of small molecules.
-It use a Genetic Algorithm (GA) as searching engine in the chemical space and CReM library `crem <https://github.com/DrrDom/crem>`__ as chemical structure generator.
+It use a Genetic Algorithm (GA) as searching engine in the chemical space and `CReM <https://github.com/DrrDom/crem>`__ library as chemical structure generator.

 Documentation
 -------------